Menu

 If you are dealing with a potential arbitration, you don’t need to go it alone.
 While arbitration is faster and cheaper than litigation, that doesn’t mean the process isn’t complicated and burdensome.
 Even though a lawyer is not required to arbitrate your case in a FINRA arbitration, it can be helpful to your arbitration to hire an experienced arbitration attorney from an RIA firm such as My RIA Lawyer so you can focus on serving your clients.

-The information in this blog post (post) is provided for general informational purposes only and may not reflect the current law in your jurisdiction.
+The information in this blog post is provided for general informational purposes only and may not reflect the current law in your jurisdiction.
 No information in this post should be construed as legal advice from the individual author or the law firm.
 It is not intended to substitute for legal counsel on any subject matter.
 No reader of this post should act or refrain from acting based on any information included in or accessible through this post without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from a lawyer licensed in the recipient’s state, country or other appropriate licensing jurisdiction.

 Author Bio